operator-framework/operator-sdk/website/content/en/docs/kubebuilder/operator-scope.md

 [`RBAC markers`][rbac-markers] defined in the controller (e.g `controllers/memcached_controller.go`)
 are used to generate the operator's [RBAC ClusterRole][rbac-clusterrole] (e.g `config/rbac/role.yaml`).
-The default markers don't specify a `namespace` property and will result in a ClusterRole.
+The default markers don't specify a `namespace` property and will result in a `ClusterRole`.

 Update the RBAC markers to specify a `namespace` property so that `config/rbac/role.yaml` is generated as a `Role` instead of a `ClusterRole`.